mvolkmann/blog/src/zig.md

 To call a function that returns a value and not use it, assign it to `_`.
 For example, `_ = someFn();`

-When a function returns, all memory allocations made in the function are freed.
+When a function returns, all stack memory allocations made in the function are freed.
 A common way to allow a function to modify data that is not freed when the function returns is to pass a pointer to data owned by the caller and modify that inside the function.

+Literal strings are known and compile-time and stored in memory that is not part of the stack or the heap.
+A function can create a literal string and return it since it will not be freed when the function exits.

 ## comptime Keyword